bt-rb/bridgetown-minify-html/README.md

 ## Usage

-Once you've added the plugin, it'll automatically compress your outputted HTML without any additional configuration required.
+Once you've added the plugin, it'll automatically compress your outputted HTML without any additional configuration required when you run `bin/bridgetown build` or `bin/bridgetown deploy`.

 ### Optional configuration options